mbrinkmeier/abbozza_CO2_MHZ16_calliopeC/README.md

 It provides an device block for the configuration of the sensor, a calibration block, a measurment block and a block to access the last measured value in ppm.

+## Installation

+Build it using `ànt`.
+Then copy the jar-file from `dist/abbozza_CO2_MHZ16_calliopeC` to abbozza/plugins.

+You can activate the plugin in the configuration dialog.